 Build credit with responsible card use and earn 1% back on all purchases, but it’ll cost you $69 annually.

 - Get this card if you want to build your credit score and earn cash back.

 - Pick something else if you don’t want to pay an annual fee or if you can’t afford a $300 secured deposit.

 - Apply with a bad credit score or with no credit history.

 Purchase APR (variable)

 As the name suggests, the Surge Secured Mastercard® is a secured card for building credit.
-Being a secured card means you have to make a deposit between $300 and $1,000 that acts as your credit limit.
+Being a secured card means you have to make a deposit of $300 that acts as your credit limit.
 This basically guarantees that you’ll pay off your credit card balance.
 Should you decide to close your account and have no outstanding debt, you will get your full deposit back.